Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 The three patterns of forking we will use to test your implementation are:

 - Parent forks 8 children, then calls `ps`.
 - Parent forks a single child, that forks a single child, and so on until there are 8 processes in the ancestry from the original parent, then call `ps`.
+    This will, in total, create 8 processes that are children, grandchildren, etc... of the parent (9 processes in total).
 - Parent forks two children, and they each fork two children, then call `ps`.

 You must test your program with these configurations of processes to validate that the `ps` outputs are correct, thus you must practice using the `fork` API.